PasswordVault/passwordvault/README.md

 ## Why this solution

-This PasswordVault is open source, quite usable already and it uses open, powerful hardware.
+This PasswordVault is open source and uses open, powerful hardware.
 The [Wio Terminal by Seeed (affiliate link)](https://amzn.to/3sxrIGJ) is inexpensive (about 39€), has a big screen, 5-way joystick and additional buttons.
 In even has WiFi and Bluetooth, so there is plenty room for more powerful features in the future.

 ![Wio Terminal](promo/wioterminal.jpg)